simple-icons/simple-icons/CONTRIBUTING.md

 ##### Old Names

-We collect old names to make it possible to find the brand by it's old name.
+We collect old names to make it possible to find the brand by its old name.
 To add an old name you add the following to the icon data:

 ```json
 {